typesafehub/prod-suite-management-doc/guides/k8s-microservices/src/main/paradox/index.md

 _Refer to the files in the Chirper repository at `deploy/kubernetes/resources/chirper` for more details._

-#### Deploy nginx
+##### 5. Deploy NGINX

-Now that Chirper has been deployed, deploy the Ingress resouces and nginx to load the application.
+Now that Chirper has been deployed, deploy the Ingress resouces and NGINX to load the application.
 The command below will create these resources, wait for all of them to startup, and show you the cluster's pod status.

 ```bash